Dennis Graeser. A passionate amateur photographer. Welcome to this special blog. #dgraesershots

 When the weather gets wet and all clammy, they won’t hesitate long to show themselves.
-They are already lurking underground, waiting for the right moment.
+They are already lurking underground, waiting for a right moment.

-This one moment to shoot out in full splendor.
+This one moment to get out in full splendor.

 Fungi don’t derive power from the sun like plants do, yet they are sedentary like them.